epam/Wilma/README.md

 ##Wilma Message Search application
 ####Requirements
 * JDK 7
-* The latest release of Wilma Message Search application.
+* The latest [release](https://github.com/epam/Wilma/releases) of Wilma Message Search application downloaded and extracted into a folder.

 ####Running
 `java -jar wilma-message-search-x.y.z.jar message.search.conf.properties`

+####Notes
+* Running Wilma Message Search application is optional, Wilma itself does not require it.
+* To run Wilma Message Search application, java JDK must be used.
+With JRE, it will not work properly.

 #Quick intro for developers/contributors

 ####Requirements
-* Java JDK 7
+* Java JDK 7 or 8

 ####Advised working environment
 * Eclipse / IntelliJ